IntentArchitect/Intent.Modules/Modules/Intent.Modules.Common.CSharp/README.md

 - **New Line** :

-    The constructor initializer is declared on a seperate line as the constructor declaration:
+    The constructor initializer is declared on a separate line as the constructor declaration:

     ``` csharp
         public class TypeName